robpco/docker-nginx-uwsgi/README.md

-*NOTE: These images are derivatives of **tiangolo's images** [UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker) **which are released under Apache 2**.
-They are the result of configuration changes I needed to make for my projects, so I decided to share them, in their modified form.
+*NOTE: These images are derivatives of **tiangolo's images** [UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker)* *which are released under Apache 2.
+They are the result of configuration changes I needed to make for my projects, so I decided to share them, in their modified form.*

 # Supported tags